Today, the sixth day of the last month December, two thousand ten.

 Those of us who are very much keen for self-transformation must try to reach their destination of self knowledge and self realization by the following helpful practices-

-Dear readers, here are 5 helpful points for practice to increase the level of our understanding and consciousness for the aspiring sadhaks.
+Here are five helpful points for practice to increase the level of our understanding and consciousness for the aspiring sadhaks.
 It can be done at home and workplace by mentally keeping the omnipresent Guru in your heart.
-Before you begin this practice, remember the revd. masters so that their invisible yet profound help and guidance reach you in all possible maner and their protection is acquired to act as a shield against all possible dangers in your path.
+Before you begin this practice, remember the revered Masters so that their invisible yet profound help and guidance reach you in all possible manner.
+Besides, their protection is acquired to act as a shield against all possible dangers in your path.
 Although most of us are leading a very fast and hectic lifestyle, yet we can continue practicing the given sadhana for our well being, self transformation and empowerment.
 So let’s begin with a very simple and practical step.

 Stay like a lotus flower in this world.
 In spite of so much impurity around us, a true yogi, with continuous practice of bringing the mind back on the centre of God, attains peace and tranquility.

 There is a story in Mahabharat about the Master archer Arjun.
 Young Pandavas and Kaurvas were being given warrior training in the forest by their teacher Dronacharya.
-A dummy wooden bird was hung from a branch of a tree and all the students were asked by the master to hit the eye of the bird with their bow and arrow.
+A dummy wooden bird was hung from a branch of a tree and all the students were asked by the master to hit the eye of the bird with their bow and arrow for archery practice.
 One by one, the students came forward.
 The master asked each student “What do you see?”
-Someone said that he saw the tree, the other said that he could see the bird, the flower and so on.
+Someone said that he saw the tree, the other said that he could see the bird, the leaves of the tree and so on.
 They all were asked to step aside.
-When Arjun was called and asked what did he see, he very categorically said, “Master, I only see the eye of the bird”.
+When Arjun was called out and asked what did he see, he very categorically said, “Master, I only see the eye of the bird”.
 Dronacharya was very pleased with the perfect answer and asked him to hit the bird with his arrow.
 He was overwhelmed by Arjun’s immense concentration and predicted that one day he would become the finest archer in the world.

 When the swayamvar or contest of Draupadi took place, Arjun was able to win Draupadi’s hand in marriage because of his exceptional concentration.
 It was only him who could aim and hit at the eye of a revolving fish in oil’s reflection.
-As a child Arjun’s concentration was immense and he spent all his energy by practicing it while others played and in future became an expert marksman of that time.
+As a child Arjun’s concentration was unfaltering and he spent all his energy by practicing it while others played.
+In future he became an expert marksman of that time.

 A person who does one pointed concentration for a long duration with devotion is blessed with the opening of the third eye by Guru’s grace.
-Like a bird, the practioner can fly in the limitless skies of Super consciousness far and wide.
-So we seekers should learn to concentrate like Arjuna and we must improve and perfect the art of concentration.
+Like a bird, the practitioner can fly in the limitless skies of Super consciousness far and wide.
+So, seekers should learn to concentrate like Arjuna and must improve and perfect the art of concentration.

-Concentration at the solar plexus.
-Concentrate and fix the mind in one firm place- the place of awakening and aspiring- the solar plexus.
+# Concentration at the solar plexus.
+Concentrate and fix the mind in one firm place, the place of awakening and aspiring, the solar plexus.
 It is the center of agni or fire and aspiring.
 So ignite and awaken a flame of aspiration during meditation.
 Pray fervently.
-Plead God to give you the strength to aspire and aspire and aspire more.
+Plead God to give you the strength to aspire, aspire and aspire more.
 Pray to God to help you to walk and climb the steps towards Spirit one by one without any hurdle.
 Pray that all the hurdles be removed one by one so that you may tread freely and quickly.
 Some people may experience too much heat after prolonged meditation at this centre.
-Please discontinue this practice and shift to the next higher chakra- the heart.
+Please discontinue this practice and shift to the next higher chakra, the heart.

 Along with this, if some of the readers who are very keen and interested in burning past karmas very quickly, then they must purify the merudand or the spinal cord by Kriya and Pranayam, but under some guidance of a teacher.
 Impurities of past karmas are deposited at various levels of the spinal cord technically called chakras or energy centres.